paulovn/artifact-manager/README.md

     artifact-manager <command> [command options]

-It accepts the following command:
+It accepts the following commands:

  * __list__  List the artifacts stored in a remote repo for a given branch

  * __diff__  Compare the artifacts in the local tree with the current branch in the remote repo or, if given another branch name as an additional parameter compare the two branches in the remote repo.
      The option `--show-all` will list also the files common to both branches.

  * __branches__  List available branches in the repo in the remote server

  * __download__  Fetch the artifacts for the current branch from the repo.
      Only new & modified artifacts will be downloaded.
 They will be